-The field consists of a flat and even ground which is covered with green carpet.
+The field consists of a flat and even ground which is covered with green carpet artificial green grass with a yarn length of approximately 30mm.
 The white lines are 5 cm wide.
-Line segments of 10 cm length are used to denote penalty mark and the kick-off position (center mark).
+Line segments of 10 cm length are used to denote penalty mark and the kick-off position

+(center mark).
 The longer outer field lines are called touch lines, whereas the shorter outer field lines are called goal lines.
-The field is surrounded by a border strip, which is also covered with green carpet.
+The field is surrounded by a border strip, which is also covered with green carpet artificial grass.
 The world outside the border strip is undefined.